From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

 \begin{theoremD*}[cf.\ Theorem~\ref{thm: integral sl-monoids}] The nuclear images of integral cancellative s$\ell$-monoids are precisely the integral s$\ell$-monoids. \end{theoremD*}

-In the case of pomonoids, we used a proof-theoretic argument to close the above-mentioned gap.
-One could hope that with additional work, this argument can be adapted to s$\ell$-monoids.
+In the case of pomonoids, we closed the above-mentioned gap by means of a proof-theoretic argument.
+One may hope that with additional work, a similar proof-theoretic argument can be found at the level s$\ell$-monoids.
 This is one major task left open by the present paper.
-If it can be accomplished, the pay off would be a proof of the following conjecture.

-\begin{conjectureA*} The nuclear images of sub-s$\ell$-monoids of negative cones of $\ell$-groups are precisely the integral s$\ell$-monoids. \end{conjectureA*}

-The problem of describing the nuclear images of cancellative s$\ell$-monoids remains open (beyond the integral case and the commutative case).
+The other principal problem left open is to describe the nuclear images of cancellative s$\ell$-monoids (beyond the integral case and the commutative case).
+Again, one may then hope to use a proof-theoretic argument to extend this to a description of the nuclear images of sub-s$\ell$-monoids of $\ell$-groups.
+If these tasks can be accomplished, and if the nuclear images of cancellative s$\ell$-monoids turn out to be the integrally closed s$\ell$-monoids, then the payoff would be a proof of the following conjecture.

+\begin{conjectureA*} The nuclear images of sub-s$\ell$-monoids of (negative cones of) $\ell$-groups are precisely the integrally closed (integral) s$\ell$-monoids. \end{conjectureA*}

-Results about residuated lattices now follow from these results about s$\ell$-monoids, provided that we restrict to nuclear images which are finite (or more generally, dually well-partially-ordered).
-Each finite integrally closed residuated lattice is in fact integral, which is why the integrally closed condition does not explicitly occur in the following theorems.
+Results about residuated lattices now follow from the above results about s$\ell$-monoids, provided that we restrict to nuclear images which are finite (or more generally, dually well-partially-ordered).
+Each finite (and more generally, each dually well-partially-ordered) integrally closed residuated lattice is in fact integral, which is why the integrally closed condition does not explicitly occur in the following theorems.

 \begin{theoremE*}[cf.\ Theorem~\ref{thm: finite integral commutative square rls}] The \emph{finite} nuclear images of commutative conuclear \mbox{images} of (negative cones of) Abelian $\ell$-groups are precisely the finite commutative integral residuated lattices which satisfy the square condition. \end{theoremE*}